 Assets and Collateral

 Modern collateral and asset management means more than the systematic collection of collateral or assets.
 Banking experts know that a significant amount of work will start afterwards.
-Regular valuations or the release of collaterals after the end of the financing period are typical examples of time-consuming tasks that ultimately do not yield the bank any return.
+Regular valuations or the release of collateral after the end of the financing period are typical examples of time-consuming tasks that ultimately do not yield the bank any return.

-The use of the Assets and Collateral domain enables the administration of all assets and collateral data and offers great potential for time savings in this area of work.
+The use of the Assets and Collateral domain enables the administration of assets and collateral data and offers great potential for time savings in this area of work.
 This includes features like

 - the digital representation of the land register.